-Truck drivers and the companies that employ them are regulated for safe operation and maintenance of the vehicles.
+Truck drivers and the companies that employ them are regulated for their vehicles' safe operation and maintenance.
 If procedures fail, big rig crashes can happen.
 Even if all procedures are followed, there is still the potential for truck collisions, and when a large semi-truck is involved, many times, that means catastrophic injuries for the involved parties.
-Establishing negligence against a commercial truck driver and his trucking company is not always a simple task, but having an experienced Arcata, CA truck accident lawyer on your side after such an occurrence can make a big difference in the outcome of your personal injury claim.Top Causes of Commercial Truck Collisions
+Establishing negligence against a commercial truck driver and his trucking company is not always a simple task, but having an experienced Arcata, CA, truck accident lawyer on your side after such an occurrence can make a big difference in the outcome of your personal injury claim.Top Causes of Commercial Truck Collisions

-Accidents involving commercial trucks are often caused by an error or negligence on the part of the truck driver or the trucking company.
+Accidents involving commercial trucks are often caused by an error or negligence by the truck driver or the trucking company.
 Below are the most common causes of truck crashes:

 - Improperly Loaded Truck Cargo: Unbalanced or improperly secured cargo can cause a big rig accident.
 Uneven weight distribution can lead to a trailer tipping over.
-Another scenario is mislabeled cargo, which could result in a hazardous spill, or even an explosion.
+Another scenario is mislabeled cargo, which could result in a hazardous spill or explosion.

 - Trucker Fatigue: Though there are regulations about how long a trucker can drive without stopping for rest, the issue of driver fatigue is still quite common for long-haul truck drivers.
 Fatigued driving is a frequent cause of accidents for all types of drivers.

-- Negligent, Reckless, or Careless Driving: A truck driver is human, and therefore not immune to poor driving practices.
+- Negligent, Reckless, or Careless Driving: Truck drivers are human and, therefore, not immune to poor driving practices.
 Not following the rules of the road can lead to 18-wheeler collisions.
-With a vehicle as large as a commercial truck or tractor-trailer, special care must be taken to maintain adequate distance from other cars and while conducting lane changes.
+With a vehicle as large as a commercial truck or tractor-trailer, special care must be taken to maintain adequate distance from other cars while conducting lane changes.
 Traveling at unsafe speeds increases the risk of a big truck accident.

 - Truck Driver Impairment: Because they are often under deadline, truck drivers have been known to consume drugs or alcohol to handle the stress of the job.
 Impaired driving is the cause of many traffic collisions involving big rigs.

-An experienced Arcata, CA trucking accident attorney will immediately issue a "preservation of evidence" letter to the involved trucking firm.
-There are many types of truck company documents that will be crucial in proving liability, including repair and maintenance logs and the trucker’s employment records - which should include training logs, certifications, and results of drug testing.
+An experienced Arcata, CA, trucking accident attorney will immediately issue a "preservation of evidence" letter to the involved trucking firm.
+Many types of truck company documents will be crucial in proving liability, including repair and maintenance logs and the trucker's employment records - which should include training logs, certifications, and drug testing results.
 The absence of such records can make proving liability in a truck accident claim more difficult.Commercial Trucks and Minimum Insurance Requirements

-The current minimum liability insurance for passenger vehicles in California is $15,000 per person and $30,000 per accident.
+California's current minimum liability insurance for passenger vehicles is $15,000 per person and $30,000 per accident.
 For commercial carriers, the minimum required limits are much higher.
 Trucking firms must carry commercial insurance policies with at least $750,000 in bodily injury liability coverage if the cargo is non-hazardous.
 If the commercial trucks transport oil, the minimum liability insurance required is $1 million.
-Carriers of certain dangerous materials require insurance of at least $5 million, or a bond in that amount.
+Carriers of certain dangerous materials require insurance of at least $5 million or a bond.

-Because of the great weight of commercial trucks, it is often a high impact accident when such a vehicle is involved.
+Because of the great weight of commercial trucks, it is often a high-impact accident when such a vehicle is involved.
 There are no "fender-benders" with a vehicle that large and heavy.
 Most often, the involved passenger car is beyond repair.
-The occupants of the passenger vehicle are subject to significant impact, which can cause catastrophic injuries or death.
+The passenger vehicle's occupants are subject to significant impact, which can cause catastrophic injuries or death.
 Some of the damages a person hurt in a trucking crash may suffer include: